 Filing a tax return can be one of the most stressful tasks that people face all year.
 That complicated maze of forms, deductions, withholding it just never gets any easier.

-Sometimes, even with the best of intentions, mistakes can be made.?
-Alternatively, especially in this rough economy, it can be tempting to fudge your numbers just a little.?
-What can happen if you?re caught in one of these two scenarios?
+Sometimes, even with the best of intentions, mistakes can be made.
+Alternatively, especially in this rough economy, it can be tempting to fudge your numbers just a little.
+Here is what can happen if you’re caught in one of these two scenarios.

 For intentional tax fraud, the possible penalties include expensive fines and even time behind bars.

 United States Code, Title 26, Section 7206 is the law that sets out the specific penalties for tax fraud.
 They are as follows: fines up to $250,000 for individuals or up to $500,000 for corporations, and imprisonment for up to three years.